24 Breathtaking Waterfalls You’ll Find in Oregon

 - Know Before You Go: The Paulina Falls Trail is open seasonally beginning in June, and you’ll need to purchase a vehicle permit ($5) before visiting; permits are not sold on-site.

-A half-mile hike leads to a marvelous overlook for viewing the falls, but you’ll want to time your visit for when the path is actually accessible; it’s a seasonal trail that’s open beginning in June.
+A half-mile hike leads to a marvelous overlook for viewing the falls, but you’ll want to time your visit for when the path is actually accessible.
+It’s a seasonal trail that opens in June.
+Don’t miss your chance to view this hidden gem; it’s a stunning scene in a stunning place and easily one of the most beautiful waterfalls in Oregon's High Desert.

 Summary